Thursday, 5 August 2021

 Identity rhymes (homophonous revelries)

-On this daily blog, 6-line verses, otherwise adhering to limerick form, can be found on about 200 blogposts for the interval January 2020 to March 2024; generally these involve a final line following the A-rhyme pattern used in lines 1,2, and 5 on occasion, in another couple-dozen poems, second or even third appended A-rhyme lines, or, less commonly, B-line rhymes have also been added.
-These verses of 7 lines or more are known as run-on limericks.
+On this daily blog, 6-line verses, otherwise adhering to limerick form, can be found on about 150 blogposts for the interval January 2020 to March 2024; generally these involve a single final "extra" line following the A-rhyme pattern used in lines 1,2, and 5.
+On occasion, in another 2-3 dozen poems, second or third appended lines have also been added; we have named these verses of 7 or more lines "run-on limericks"; these have been collected for you HERE

 Authors' Note The authors can box themselves into writing single defining limericks in the standard format used at OEDILF, the online humor dictionary, and have done so several hundred times.
 However, they delight in multi-verse limericks which provide a richer space for development of plot lines, contrasts and examples.
-Currently (December 2023), Giorgio’s Author's Showcase at the OEDILF website displays more than 90 multi-verse entries.
+Currently (March 2024), Giorgio’s Author's Showcase at the OEDILF website displays a hundred multi-verse entries.
+You can also find limerick-style poems with three or more verses by searching on our companion blog "Daily Illustrated Nonsense" under the heading "a brief saga".

 Thanks to MMH for providing the photo, taken in Honolulu.